JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis Libraries
 * Pandas, Matplotlib, Seaborn, Plotly

 ## Credits
 * For help choosing apppropraite visualisation types, I referred to [data to Viz]: https://www.data-to-viz.com/#line, and my tutorial notebooks developed whioole working through the Code Insitute LMS.
 * I used the CDC (U.S. Centers for Disease Control and Prevention) website for medical BMI catgeory groupings https://www.cdc.gov/bmi/adult-calculator/bmi-categories.html?CDC_AAref_Val=https://www.cdc.gov/obesity/basics/adult-defining.html
-* I received support from my tutor Vasi for resolviong coding issues and understanding how to approach certain tasks.
+* I received support from my tutor Vasi Pavaloi for resolviong coding issues and understanding how to approach certain tasks.
 * I have used Chat GPT 4.0 and GitHub CoPilot to debug code, understand errors, and explore different ways to write and (or improve) functions and code.

 ### Content